 Slinging a maul to split wood is hard work.
 We split about eight cords of wood over the first two winters here, but it’d be nice to not have to work so hard in retirement for our heat, therefore, we have decided to build a log splitter!
 Building it ourselves is about a third of the cost.
 Every penny saved is another penny we can apply toward something else which we need.

 One thing we hadn’t counted upon was the fence repair requirements of a ranch.
 After windstorms, several trees came down.
-In the eighteen months living here, we’ve had three trees which have fallen across our fences.
+In the eighteen months living here, we’ve had three trees that have fallen across our fences.
 It required removing the deadfall, then fixing the fences.
 It doesn’t take long to become familiar with fencing pliers and barb wire.
 Fortunately, yaks are much easier on fences than cattle.
 If they want on the other side, instead of leaning through the fence and wrecking it, the yaks just jump the fence.
 I think they’re related to goats… just kidding.
 They’re related to cattle, bison, and water buffalo.
 The good news is that they generally don’t jump the fences.
-The youngsters have a few times out of curiosity, but then panicked when separated from their herd and leapt back across.
+The youngsters have a few times out of curiosity, but then panicked when separated from their herd and leaped back across.

 To maintain our ranch, we use the Case tractor regularly for moving bales of hay.
 In spring it will pull a harrow to prep the hay fields.
 It also has a PTO (power take-off) which can power a sprayer if needed to spray for weeds.
 We use a 1989 Dodge flat-bed farm truck with a hay-bale lifter for hay deliveries to our local customers.
 Our little John Deere tractor is our workhorse.
-It has a mower underneath, rototiller attachment, and a snow plow blade.
+It has a mower underneath, rototiller attachment, and a snowplow blade.
 It keeps our drive clear in the winter, tills the garden, and mows the grass.
 We have three Goldilocks trailers (small, medium, and large) which are used between the little tractor and the Dodge, depending upon the task.
 Sometimes it is moving wood, sometimes fencing materials, trash, compost, manure, livestock feeds, etc. Life would be difficult without the trailers.

-The Strategy with Garden and Livestock
+The Homestead Retirement Strategy with Garden and Livestock

 Our goal has been to produce our own food for our own consumption.
-We assisted with a local slaughter of chickens for experience.
+We assisted with a local slaughter of chickens for the experience.
 Our county extension office has a Mobile Butcher Unit which can be rented.
-That is one possibility for slaughter of chickens, especially large batches at a time.
+That is one possibility for the processing chickens, especially large batches at a time.
 Our local feed store also rents a chicken plucker at a modest daily rate.
 We could also build our own.
 Several of the locals in our community have their own butcher facilities.
 We’ll be looking into that down the line.

 Yaks are large animals and we will have to haul them to a butcher until we build a facility to do it ourselves.
 For now, the nearby USDA butcher is easier to use.
 It will also give us the opportunity to sell meat which has been USDA butchered and inspected.
-Our yak meat sells for about $7.00 a pound due to the health benefits of a very low cholesterol, lean meat, as well as the fact that they take twice as long as cattle to mature.
+Our yak meat sells for about $7.00 a pound due to the health benefits of a very low-cholesterol, lean meat, as well as the fact that they take twice as long as cattle to mature.
 So, yes, they eat half as much, but it takes two years to get a grown yak.

 We didn’t choose rabbits because of the daily work requirement.
 Growing their feed was another unknown.
-With cattle, yaks, sheep or goats, they just eat grass or hay.
+With cattle, yaks, sheep, or goats, they just eat grass or hay.
 It is also easier to butcher a yak a year and can or freeze it to have a year’s supply of meat!

 We know that for meat, rabbits will out-produce all other livestock, pound for pound in a given year.
-So, someday we may consider rabbits as a good alternative for dog and cat food, but not yet due to workload requirements in retirement.
+So, someday we may consider meat rabbits as a good alternative for dog and cat food, but not yet due to workload requirements in retirement.
 The ranch readily grows what the yaks and chickens eat, but not what rabbits eat.
 We’re trying to be self-sufficient in regards to livestock feed as well.
 A few extras will still be required, such as copper for yak minerals which they need, and oyster shell for calcium for the chickens.
 They could eat their own crushed eggshells if necessary.
 This option has been skipped to avoid the chickens discovering their own eggs and pecking on them.

 Someday it would be nice to have Icelandic Sheep, but we’ve stopped adding livestock.
 We’ve discovered that with each animal, there is an additional workload.
 That is a significant factor in retirement.
 Initially, there is a significant start-up investment in time, facilities, and infrastructure for each animal.
 However, once that is in place, if properly planned, the workload drops back to a modest routine.

 One of our chores is feeding the yaks in the winter.
 They are very hardy animals and they eat about half what cattle would eat.
 We put out a thousand-pound round-bale of hay with our tractor once a week.
 We’ve rigged their water to be gravity fed from the creek, perpetually running into a stock tank; an overflow drain is installed just below the rim siphoning off the excess water to a smaller tank outside of their feedlot area so as to keep their feet/hooves dry.
 The local wild turkeys and other animals, cats, dogs, and chickens drink from it as well.
 Since it runs all the time, it doesn’t ever freeze.
-The excess water drains into the hay field.
+The excess water drains into the hayfield.

-Cats get their food bowls refilled every four days.
+The barn cats get their food bowls refilled every four days.
 Other chores include feeding the dogs every day, and tending the chickens.
 Our daily chores consist of letting the chickens out in the morning, usually after 10:00 AM in order for the gals to have their laying done before they get to go play for the day.
 That way we’re not playing Easter, hunting for eggs.
 We close them in at dusk.
-After taking care of the wild turkeys with a little oats sprinkled around, corn is cast out for the chickens to have them out from underfoot for the next chore.
+After taking care of the wild turkeys with some oats sprinkled around, corn is cast out for the chickens to have them out from underfoot for the next chore.
 We spread some shredded hay (shredded in our wood chipper and stored in a stock tank, covered with a tarp) which is used as litter in the chicken coop.
 With the deep-litter method, it’ll get cleared out into a trailer to be hauled to the compost pile when the snow is gone.
 The last cleanout was late October.
 The shredded hay works great and doesn’t build up too fast.
 With daily fresh litter sprinkled on top, it doesn’t smell bad at all.

 There is about four days’ worth of food kept in the coop and fresh water provided daily.
-The coop has good ventilation with the gaps around the four doors, and tilt-out windows which are kept partially closed on very cold nights.
+The coop has good ventilation with the gaps around the four doors and tilt-out windows which are kept partially closed on very cold nights.
 We discovered that the heat lamps above the nest boxes shining at the roosts create a glare on the opposite window; a piece of black fabric covering the glass remedied the issue.
 The girls are cozy and rooster, too.

-Come spring time, the portable chain-link fence dog kennel will be the coop for broody momma chickens and their chicks to protect them from being pecked and killed by the other gals.
+Come springtime, the portable chain-link fence dog kennel will be the coop for broody momma chickens and their chicks to protect them from being pecked and killed by the other gals.
 It is our plan to let broody mammas raise their chicks.
 One broody hen can cover about seven eggs, but once hatched, she can raise about twenty-one chicks by herself according to my ninety-eight-year-old grandmother.
 The other hens can be put into a cage for a day or doused with a bucket of water to break them of broodiness and they’ll go back to laying eggs.

 This year their offspring will likely go into the freezer.
-Next year, it’ll be time to rotate the ol’ gals into the freezer as their egg laying dramatically drops off after two years.
+Next year, it’ll be time to rotate the ol’ gals into the freezer as their egg-laying dramatically drops off after two years.
 One of the nice things about Buff Orpington chickens is that, because they mostly all look alike, it’ll be easier to put them into the freezer.
 We have had practice already helping our sharecropper slaughter about forty-five chickens in one day.
 It’s another part of the homesteading jigsaw puzzle and it takes all the pieces to make the picture complete!